About | CCR credit

 Since 2013, the Centre on Aging has been hosting the STAR group for students attending the University of Manitoba.
 The aim of STAR is to provide students, whose interest is in aging related topics, with an opportunity to actively engage and connect with one another, discuss shared interests, network with peers, learn about current issues in gerontology from researchers and practitioners in aging, and stay up-to-date on aging related topics using an interdisciplinary perspective.

 Gerontology is a diverse and complex field.
 By 2031, it is projected that the 65 to 74 year olds will account for nearly 11% of Manitoba’s population.
 And by 2036, the number of Manitobans aged 75 to 84 is projected to near 125,000.

 At the University of Manitoba, Centre Research Affiliates represent 11 diverse, interdisciplinary faculties.
 Aging issues require the collaboration and teamwork of individuals from different backgrounds.
 Through networking, students can make connections with like minded individuals who share the same interests in aging.

 Student who complete 10 approved hours of volunteer and participating may be eligible to receive STAR recognition on their co-curricular credit (CCR).

 STAR meetings are scheduled from September–November and January–March during the academic year.
-We're taking a break over the summer, but please join us in September 2018 as we kick off our new meeting year in the fall!
+Join us for our next meeting that will take place

 If you are interested in joining the group contact